COVID-HLA/wgsHLAfiltR/README.md

 ***
 ### Package Requirements
-*wgsHLAfiltR* (version 0.3.1) currently functions only on Unix, Linux or MacOS systems.
+Currently, *wgsHLAfiltR* (version 0.3.2) only functions on Unix, Linux and macOS systems.

 *wgsHLAfiltR* requires [R v4.0.0 or higher](https://cran.r-project.org) to run.